 Backstitch at the beginning to secure the stitches.
-To prevent the dart from bubbling at the point, make the last few stitches on the fold and backstitch or make smaller stitches.
+To prevent the dart from bubbling at the point, make the last few stitches on the fold and leave the thread ends long enough to tie.

-When stitching a double-pointed dart, backstitch at the beginning to secure the stitches, and stitch from one end to the other, backstitching at the end.
-Clip to the middle, so it will lie flat.
+When stitching a double-pointed dart, stitch from the center toward each end, then clip to the middle, so it will lie flat.